boonebgorges/buddypress-docs/readme.txt

 * Improved compatibility with PHP 7.2+.
 * Added right-to-left versions of stylesheets.
 * Fixed bug that caused Docs with identical slugs to have conflicting URLs.
+* Fixed bug that caused 'View All Docs' link on search results to paginate incorrectly.
 * Use Akismet to check new Docs for spam content.
 * Move Docs between folders using drag and drop.
 * Improved support for themes that don't use BP theme compatibility.